EliyaRabia/NotesKeeper/README.md

 - Continue clicking Next until you reach this screen.
 Your superuser username is postgres and you need to set a password.
   Make sure you write this password down.
 We will need this later to access our database.
 - Grouping all the files above into one folder.
+- Add extensions:
+    - Material UI Icons
+    - Material UI Core

 # start your game
 - open the terminal and write the following orders:
 - cd space and drag the folder that you made and enter.
 - npm i
 - nodemon index.js
-  after that open your Chrome write in the URL: localhost:3000 <br/>
+  after that open your Chrome and write in the URL: localhost:3000 <br/>
   enjoy:)